Why the Fed’s only Democrat could unseat the current chair

 The decision comes at a highly consequential time for the economy and Biden’s political message.
 The Fed is charged with keeping prices stable and getting the economy to maximum employment, and it is being tested on both fronts.
 Inflation has soared to 30-year highs, with prices rising in much wider swaths of the economy than policymakers expected.
 There doesn’t appear to be much daylight between the views of Powell and Brainard on inflation.
-Nevertheless, Biden’s picks to lead the Fed must manage this rocky phase of the covid era — and get it right.
+Nevertheless, Biden’s pick to lead the Fed must manage this rocky phase of the coronavirus era — and get it right.

 Brainard’s supporters say her career as an economist and policymaker over three decades is a good match for Biden’s economic agenda.
 Since joining the Fed in 2014, she has been the leading voice for tighter oversight of Wall Street, opposing policies that loosen regulations put in place after the Great Recession.
 She has warned about how climate change can hinder economic activity and how big banks’ exposure to climate-related risks could threaten the broader financial system.
 She is also the only Democrat on the Fed board.
 Powell is a Republican.